RealDevExpert/wordpress-fictional-university/README.md

 Adding custom options to the admin block type

 With PanelBody, PanelRow and InspectorControls we can create a right-hand options area

+With `react-color` we can integrate a third-party color picker.
+It's not neccessary, but it's done to show how easy the process is

+### Block Text Alignment & Block Preview

+Finish the Quiz Block Type

+- Choose text alignment